tomicooler/garagealarm/README.md

 **watchdog**

-A component built with a Raspberry Pico and a LoRa module.
+Variant A: A component built with a Raspberry Pico and a LoRa module.
 It receives LoRa packets and prints action words to the USB serial, e.g.: #ACTION_DOOR_OPEN#.

+Variant B: A component built with a Raspberry Pico W and a LoRa module.
+It receives LoRa packets and and sends Firebase Push Messages.
+The lwIP stack with Mbed-TLS is used to send HTTP request to fcm.googleapis.com.
+DNS lookup and NTP time synchronization is implemented too.

 **notifier**